Ataxic Cerebral Palsy

 Cerebral palsy is usually the result of a brain injury or problem.
 In ataxic CP, the brain injury or problem is in a part of the brain called the cerebellum.
 The cerebellum controls balance and coordinates movements.

 A child might be born with CP or develop it later.
 The brain injury or problem doesn't get worse, but someone with CP may have different needs over time.

 - infections or other medical problems during a woman’s pregnancy

 - having a stroke while in the womb or after birth

 - untreated jaundice (a yellowing of the skin and whites of eyes)

 - a problem during birth

 - being shaken as a baby (shaken baby syndrome)

-- injury from an accident (such as a car accident)
+- injury in early childhood (such as from a car accident)